Biological Sciences Scholars

 Specific Questions

-What type of information does OSU Libraries have?
-We have over 5.8 million volumes and subscriptions to thousands of journals, as well as over a quarter of a million items in our special collections.
+What type of information/how many books does OSU Libraries have?
+We have over 6.1 million volumes and subscriptions to thousands of journals, as well as over a quarter of a million items in our special collections.
 We also provide access to almost all of the items at academic institutions in Ohio and the Big Ten schools.
 In short, if you have a curiosity, we probably have information about it - just ask!
 We can help you navigate this very large system and let you know about additional support programs too!!

-How can I borrow a book and/or get it delivered?
-For access to print information, you can search our catalog here: https://library.ohio-state.edu/.
+How do I check a book out/can I borrow a book and/or get it delivered?
+How to properly checkout books because I never really know and am afraid to look silly and ask! :D For access to print information, you can search our catalog here: https://library.ohio-state.edu/.
 Alternatively, you can search the OHIOLink catalog and get the item shipped to an OSU library (http://olc1.ohiolink.edu/search/).
-Bear in mind that only a few million of our print volumes are on-campus, as we store most of our materials at remote locations.
+Bear in mind that only about a million of our print volumes are on-campus, as we store most of our materials at remote locations.
 You just click on the 'request an item' link and then send it to whichever location you select for pick-up!

 Do we have access to ebooks (not just textbooks, but also fictional/fun books) through the OSU libraries?
 How to check out normal, casual-read books?
 Yes!
 Did you know you can get a Columbus Metropolitan Library (CML) card with your BuckID at Thompson Library and get those books sent there too?
 You may even be able to apply on-line and get a card mailed to you (https://www.columbuslibrary.org/card-application)!
 After getting your CML card, you can download their app, called CML Mobile, browse their catalog, request items and select "CML OSU Thompson" for delivery.
 Also, you can download the app Libby, enter your CML credentials, and get eBooks and audiobooks.
 The due dates will be determined by which library it was borrowed from, typically 2-3 weeks.
 Happy reading!